Frequently Asked Questions

 All acupuncturists in New Hampshire must be licensed from the NH Board of Acupuncture.
 In order to be licensed, all must graduate from an accredited school, pass National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) board exams after completing over 1900 hours of coursework, 950 hours of clinical hours, and achieve "Clean Needle Technique" certification.
 Additionally, continuing education hours must be met to renew state acupuncture licensure every two years and four years for NCCAOM status.

-If you’d like to learn more about Acupuncture and Chinese Medicine, here are some books I receommend:
+If you’d like to learn more about Acupuncture and Chinese Medicine, here are some books I recommend:

-Between Heaven and Earth: A Guide to Chinese Medicine, Harriet Beinfield, Efrem Korngold
+Between Heaven and Earth by Harriet Beinfield, Efrem Korngold